tomer-ben-david/akka-spray-tomcat-example/README.md

 akka spray tomcat example in scala

-# Having serialization done by json spray done for you
+# Having serialization done by json spray for you

 Lets say you have the following case class (important its a case class for regular classes you will need something a little different)